 For most wood stove owners, graphite-coated fiberglass is the gold standard, and for good reason.
 This material is incredibly durable and can handle temperatures up to 1000°F, which is more than enough for a standard wood-burning stove.
 The graphite impregnation does two important things: it helps the gasket resist abrasion and creosote buildup, and it adds flexibility.
 This extra pliability makes installation much smoother, especially when you’re fitting the gasket around tight corners.
 A well-seated graphite gasket creates a superior airtight seal, which means you get a hotter, more efficient fire and use less wood.

-Ceramic Fiber Options
+When to Choose Ceramic Fiber

 Ceramic fiber is another excellent high-temperature material for wood stove gaskets.
 Just like the ceramic glass in your stove door, ceramic fiber is engineered to provide fantastic insulation at extreme temperatures.
 It’s a great choice for maintaining thermal stability and keeping your stove running efficiently.
 The main trade-off is that it’s not quite as resistant to abrasion as its graphite-coated counterpart.
 You’ll need to handle it a bit more carefully during installation to avoid fraying or damage, but it’s a solid performer for creating a dependable seal that holds in the heat.